 Today’s kitchens are open, bright, and full of windows and beautiful views.
 What if you want an updated space but can’t add windows for added natural light?

 There are tricks to adding light to any room.
 With surfaces and task lighting you can add brightness without adding windows.
 Here are some ideas for bringing that cheer back to a dark space.

 Are your walls covered with dark paint or dark tile?
 Brighten them with a light color or an off white.
 Even if your kitchen is small, these vertical surfaces at eye level matter for bouncing light around the room.

 Right now, backsplash trends are white ceramic subway tile or a light stone tile.
 If you choose something with a polished finish to it, the light will bounce off that surface to reflect even more light in your space.

 Lighten up your kitchen cabinets to create that open feel especially in a small space.
 White isn’t the only light cabinet finish out there.
-Consider paint colors such as the off-white Linen or Harbor (gray) from CliqStudios.
+Consider paint colors such as the off-white Cream or Blue-Gray (gray) from CliqStudios.
 These colors are neutral and light so they brighten the dark corners of any room.

 Don’t want to change all the cabinets in a space?
 Consider changing just the island to add more light into the room.
 Bringing lighter vertical surfaces anywhere in the space will open up the room and bounce light into the shadows.

 Every room in your home deserves a lighting plan.
 Think about the tasks and the desired functionality in each area of the room and designate the correct lighting fixture for that space.